Noman-74/Features-related-to-motorcycle-accident/README.md

-# Features-related-to-motorcycle-accident
-Deployment the output using FLASK
+# Features-related-to-motorcycle-accident and Deployment the output using FLASK